gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-30-Machine-Learning-in-JavaScript-using-Brainjs.md

 Note: The browser environment may have certain limitations and security restrictions when it comes to loading external scripts or accessing local files.
 Make sure to adjust the code accordingly and consider the security implications of running machine learning code in a browser environment.

 ### Saving and Loading Models
 Usually, model building and using/applying the model does not happen in the same script.
 Thus there is a need to save the built model and use it in another script/application.
 [Serialization](/2023/05/27/Serialization-in-Python-JavaScript.html) helps in storing the model and being used in other applications.
 In Brain.js, this can be done using two functions: toJSON and fromJSON.
 In the above example, we can store the mode built as a JSON object in a file.
-[Experiment in this notebook](/jsnb/#./examples/Decentralized-ML-Model-Storage.jsnb).

 The model can also be stored in a decentralized platform like [IPFS](https://ipfs.tech/):